klauer/epics-sumo-mirror/doc/introduction.rst

 ==================   ================   ==============================

 Now suppose that there is a new version "2.5" of "B".
-You want to build "A" against that version of "B", but the source code version of "A" has not changed.
+You want to build "A" against that version of "B" while the source code of "A" has not changed.
 You cannot rebuild in directory "support/A/R1.4" since module "A" may behave differently which could break existing applications.
 So you have to make a new directory for a new sub version of "A" like shown here: